-You want to pick a suitable Lead Pokémon that will catch your opponent off guard and make sure they deal plenty of damage, but they need to take a few punches as well.
-You want to avoid having any glass cannons in this role and make sure to use at least one shield for them.
+You want to pick a suitable Lead Pokémon that will catch your opponent off guard and make sure they deal plenty of damage, but they also need to take a few punches.
+You want to avoid having any glass cannons in this role and use at least one shield for them.

 Switch tier list

 These will be the ideal switch Pokémon.
-These are normally in your second or third slot and will be the Pokémon you swap out when using your first or final Pokémon, normally to protect against specific counters for your team.
+These are normally in your second or third slot and will be the Pokémon you swap out when using your first or final Pokémon to protect against specific counters for your team.